Cool as Ice

-Cool as Ice is a 1991 American romantic musical comedy film directed by David Kellogg, written by David Stenn and starring rapper Vanilla Ice in his feature film debut.
+Cool as Ice is a 1991 American musical teen drama film, directed by David Kellogg, written by David Stenn and starring rapper Vanilla Ice in his feature film debut.
 The plot focuses on Johnny Van Owen, a freewheeling, motorcycle-riding rapper who arrives in a small town and meets Kathy, an honor student who catches his eye.
 Meanwhile, Kathy's father, who is in witness protection, is found by the corrupt police officers he escaped from years ago.

 Developed as a vehicle for Vanilla Ice, the film was widely panned by critics, and was a box office bomb, grossing only $1.2 million from a $6 million budget.

 Plot

 Johnny Van Owen is a rapper who drifts from city to city.
-Johnny is performing at a nightclub, rapping and dancing with his crew and a club background songstress playing "Cool as Ice (Everybody Get Loose)".
+Johnny is performing at a nightclub, rapping and dancing with his crew and a club background singer playing "Cool as Ice (Everybody Get Loose)".

 While the group passes through a small town, Johnny falls for honor student Kathy Winslow.
 The crew is stranded in the town after a member's motorcycle breaks down and has to be left at a local repair shop.
 While waiting for repairs, Johnny uses the opportunity to see Kathy.
 She already has a boyfriend named Nick, whom he advises Kathy to dump.

 Johnny shows up with his crew at a local club frequented by Kathy and her friends.
 Noticing that no one was enjoying the live music playing at the club, Johnny and the crew decide to perform a musical number, "People's Choice", by unplugging the other band's instruments and taking control, shocking the audience and ending with Johnny sweeping Kathy off her feet, humiliating Nick.

 He offers to forgive Kathy and take her home, but she refuses and walks home by herself.
 Unbeknownst to Kathy, she is stalked by two strange men in a car.
 She is saved by Johnny, who takes her home.
 At the club's parking lot, a jealous Nick and his friends smash up motorcycles belonging to Johnny's friends.
 Nick's friends attack the rapping biker who fights back, leaving Nick and his buddies unconscious and Nick himself in the hospital with a broken nose.

 Kathy's father, Gordon, becomes suspicious of Johnny, and warns Kathy to stay away from him because they can't trust strangers.
 The next day, Kathy goes for a ride with Johnny against her father's wishes.
 They ride all over town, including a construction site.
 When they finally return home, they are greeted by an angry Gordon, who coldly warns Johnny to stay away from his daughter.